drewnw/stock-watch/README.md

 1. Copy absolute file path to ```main.py```
 2. Create a new shortcut on desktop
-3. Paste the path
+3. Find Python interpreter file location
+4. Format as "C:\Path\To\Python\python.exe" "C:\Path\To\Your\Project\main.py", and save it to the shortcut
-4. ⊞ Win + R
+5. ⊞ Win + R
-5. Type "shell:startup"
+6. Type "shell:startup"
-6. Copy that shortcut or drag it into the startup folder
+7. Copy that shortcut or drag it into the startup folder

 ## Personalization